 He’s trekked into the jungles of West Papua to find a lost tribe of cannibals, worked on undercover investigations with Scotland Yard, gone on safari with some of the craziest big wave surfers in the world and spent a day in the life of Prime Ministers Kevin Rudd and John Howard – these are just some of his TV highlights.

 His latest role with Nine is as the Sports Presenter on the Today Show, alongside hosts Lisa Wilkinson and Karl Stefanovic.
-On radio, Ben is the host of 2GB’s Monday to Friday drive-time program Sydney Live.
+On radio, Ben is the host of 2GB’s Monday to Friday drive-time program Sydney Live which consistently tops the ratings.
 On FM radio, he’s heard on Triple M in Melbourne and Adelaide where he works as a news commentator.
 Ben is also the Australian correspondent for some overseas radio stations.

 Ben’s coming-of-age in journalism came before he celebrated his 21st birthday.
 Then a political correspondent with Sydney’s 2UE, Fordham won a Walkley Award – Australia’s top award in journalism – for his coverage of the Thredbo landslide tragedy and a Raward – the top accolade in the Australian radio industry – for excellence in journalism.
 He became the youngest reporter in history to win a Walkley-Raward double and was honoured on Australia Day with a Young Citizen of the Year award.

 Fordham made the switch to television in 1998 by joining Sky News Australia.
 He was soon reading national news bulletins and anchoring live coverage of major breaking stories.
 Less than 12 months after joining Sky News, he was offered a job at the Nine Network.